Safe and sustainable water supply important issues on World Water Day 2016

 When it comes to overall water use, the bottled water industry is actually a small and efficient water user.
 Bottled water uses only 0.01 percent of all water used in the United States.
 Put into context, the entire U.S. bottled water market is about 12 billion gallons; New York City goes through that amount of tap water in one week.

 In 2009, IBWA commissioned a life cycle inventory (LCI) by Franklin Associates to determine the environmental footprint of the United States bottled water industry.
 The results show that the bottled water industry has an extremely small environmental footprint.

 Consumers across the United States choose bottled water because it is a healthy, refreshing beverage.
 Bottled water is comprehensively regulated by the FDA as a packaged food product and it provides a consistently safe and reliable source of drinking water.
 Bottled water has its own stringent FDA manufacturing standards governing its safety, purity and labeling.
 And, by federal law, the FDA regulations governing the safety and quality of bottled water must be at least as stringent as the EPA standards that govern tap water.
-And, in some very important cases like lead, coliform bacteria, and E. coli, bottled water regulations are substantially more stringent than EPA standards for tap.
+And, in some very important cases like lead, bottled water regulations are substantially more stringent than EPA standards for tap.

 # # #

 The International Bottled Water Association (IBWA) is the authoritative source of information about all types of bottled waters, including spring, mineral, purified, artesian, and sparkling.
 Founded in 1958, IBWA's membership includes U.S. and international bottlers, distributors and suppliers.
 IBWA is committed to working with the U.S. Food and Drug Administration (FDA), which regulates bottled water as a packaged food product, to set comprehensive and stringent standards for safe, high-quality bottled water products.